TwicPics/components/documentation/svelte4.md

 > [!NOTE]
 > TwicPics Components are available for `Svelte4`.
-> If you are using `Svelte3`, you can find their documentation [here](https://github.com/TwicPics/components/blob/0.28.0/documentation/svelte3.md).
+> If you are using `Svelte3` or `Svelte5`, you can find their documentation [here](https://github.com/TwicPics/components/blob/0.28.0/documentation/svelte3.md) and [here](https://github.com/TwicPics/components/blob/0.28.0/documentation/svelte5.md) respectively.

 ## Setup